google/highway/README.md

 backward-compatible fixes.
 We recommend using releases (rather than the Git tip) because they are tested more extensively, see below.

-Version 0.11 is considered stable enough to use in other projects.
-Version 1.0 will signal an increased focus on backwards compatibility and is planned for 2022H1 now that all targets are feature-complete.
-2022-06-30 update: we are still several weeks away.
+The current version 1.0 signals an increased focus on backwards compatibility.
+Applications using documented functionality will remain compatible with future updates that have the same major version number.

 ### Testing